NotTsunami/ApexConfig/README.md

 `alias "+anu_sprint" "-zoom; alias adstoggle startzoom" alias "-anu_sprint" "+speed; -speed"`
 This will make you sprint by letting go of the key instead.
-2. If you are using `toggleads.cfg`, it will override your current r, lshift and mouse2 binds.
+2. If you use `toggleads.cfg`, it will override your current r, lshift and mouse2 binds.
+3. To reset settings, you will either have to flip the values back to their defaults and relaunch, or reinstall the game.
+In the near future I will provide a config that does just this.

 ## Questions?
 Suggestions?
 [Join us on Discord](https://discord.gg/2HgNzD9).